vivienneobrien/webpack5/README.md

 ```
    new CleanWebpackPlugin({
      cleanOnceBeforeBuildPatterns: [
-          "**/*", // remove all files together no matter how nesting levels there are
+          "**/*", // remove all files together no matter how many nesting levels there are
           path.join(process.cwd(), "build/**/*"),
        ],
    }),